 - 1. Department of Civil Engineering and Surveying - 2.
-Department of Electrical Engineering

-- 3. Department of Electronics & Communication Engineering
+Department of Electrical and Electronics Engineering

-- 4. Department of Mechanical Engineering
+- 3. Department of Mechanical Engineering

-- 5. Department of Information Technology
+- 4. Department of Information Technology

-- 6. Department of Humanities and Management
+- Department of Humanities and Management

-- 7. Examination and Student Record Division
+- 6. Examination and Student Record Division

 The Dean of Academic affairs is also responsible for: